Gradecak/procedural-map-gen/README.md

 stack exec proceduralMapGen
 ```

-There are a number of paramaters inside of the algorithm that can be tweaked to produce different results such as width/height ratios
+### Tweaking the algorithm:
-room generation ratios and pathway widths.
+There are a number of paramaters inside of the algorithm that can be tweaked to produce different results such as width/height ratios,room generation ratios and pathway widths.
 These can be edited directly in the BSPGen.hs file

-The Implementation uses Graphics.Gloss library to display the map but it can esily be replaced out with any prefered graphics library
+The above implementation uses Graphics.Gloss library to display the map but it can esily be replaced out with any prefered graphics library
 Rooms are defined as points x,y co-ordinates and width + height
 Paths are defined as two points and a width of the path, the paths allways follow a straight line from one container to next